 Here are the expert roundups I created:

-As you see, this roundup helped me to develop some great connections with awesome bloggers and influencers in SEO niche.
-In general these people are very busy and otherwise will be, let’s say, at least difficult to interact with.
+As you see, this roundup helped me to develop some great connections with awesome bloggers and influencers in the SEO niche.
+In general, these people are very busy and otherwise will be, let’s say, at least challenging to interact with.

 An expert roundup post is a type of blog post that features contributions by multiple experts in your niche.
-Typically, you as the host blogger will provide an interesting topic for discussion or a question and then reach various experts to share their opinion.
+Typically, as the host blogger, you will provide an interesting topic for discussion or a question and then reach various experts to share their opinion.

-The most effective roundups pose a very specific question that the experts can easily respond to.
-It should be a question that people would like to find the answer and contain some actionable advice that will help them.
+The most effective roundups pose a particular question that the experts can efficiently respond to.
+It should be a question that people would like to find the answer to and contain some actionable advice that will help them.

 Here are several examples of successful expert roundups in the SEO niche.